mebz2/eduvault/README.md

 - [ ] show success message when successfully creating a group(use session["group form submitted"] variable)
 - [ ] code cleanup
 - [ ] .htaccess file
+- [ ] clear the popups on exit so reloads dnt ask confirmation